My Main Page with Links to

 important things to do.

-Their emotional lives are varied--and not varieties of flat.
-They have tears of joy and sadness.
+Their emotional lives are varied--and not varieties of flat, often crying tears of joy or sadness.
 They are curious and have high self-efficacy.
-They do not want to wait to begin their activities.
-They do not want to wait for tomorrow so they can get back into their activities.
-They are restless and they have an aesthetic sense about their work.
+They hate waiting to begin activities, and hate waiting for tomorrow so they can get back into it.
+They are restless, having an aesthetic sense about their work.

 They create trancelike flow states.
 They have clear short-term and long-term goals.
-They get or seek immediate feedback.
-They create a good match of challenges and skills.
-They are not easily distracted.
-Self-consciousness and fretting about failure are rare.
+They seek immediate feedback.
+Not easily distracted, they create a good match of challenges and skills.
+Self-consciousness and fretting about failure are rare for them.
 Happiness is a by-product of their pursuits, not an ultimate goal.
 They see subtle humor and humor in things others do not find humorous.
 They are playful and reject authoritarianism.
-Worth browsing if the subject interests you.
+Worth browsing.

 My Main Page with Links to My Other Book Reviews